arza-zara/Sopel-modules/README.md

 My-willie-IRC-BOT-modules
 =========================

-My willie IRC BOT modules
+My willie IRC BOT modules.
+All modules are created by me and licensed under GNU LGPLv3, except ip.py (see inside for more information).